 Emergency Contact Email address:

-We'd like to know a little more about you and your science background, to assist our planning for the camp. --There are NO prerequisites for " Biotechnology Essentials and Beyond." --"Biotechnology and Infectious Disease" and “Biotechnology and Cancer” DO require basic biotechnology laboratory skills, including micropipetting.
+We'd like to know a little more about you and your science background, to assist our planning for the camp. --There are NO prerequisites for " Biotechnology Essentials and Beyond." --"Biotechnology and Orca Conservation" and “Biotechnology and Cancer” DO require basic biotechnology laboratory skills, including micropipetting.

 Educational Information